-With Prague being the first choice for people who wants a ”taste of Eastern Europe”, it also gets an unproportional large share of weekend tourists.
+Being the first choice for people who want a ”taste of Eastern Europe”, Prague gets an unproportional large share of weekend tourists from all over Europe.
 Luckily, there is an alternative destination offering a similar experience just two hours away.

 The small city of Český Krumlov represents the essence of Bohemian life in Czechoslovakia.
 Situated on the Vltava River, just as Prague, it offers a fascinating mix of medieval, renaissance, and baroque architecture.
 As an UNESCO world heritage site, it’s hard to find a more picturesque city.
 It also a perfect weekend getaway full of restaurants, bars, and happenings throughout the year.